bab3l/terraform-provider-netbox/examples/data-sources/netbox_site/README.md

 ## Usage Tips

+- **ID lookups** are most efficient for programmatic use
-- Prefer using `slug` for human-readable configurations
+- **Slug lookups** are best for human-readable configurations
-- Use `id` when you need to reference sites by their exact Netbox ID
+- **Name lookups** are useful when you only know the display name
+- Be aware that name lookups may fail if multiple sites have the same name
 - Data sources are read-only - use resources to modify sites
 - Combine data sources with locals for complex conditional logic
 - Use outputs to expose site information for external consumption